chankitsingh25-cmyk/InjuryPredict-using-machine-learning/README.md

 - Relatively small dataset due to scarcity in available data for the features I was looking at.
 A model like XGBoost generally performs better with a larger sample size
 - This focuses only on the premier league, which is just one of hundreds of leagues around the world
 - The model focuses on Men’s football.
 The features that contribute to Women’s injuries may be entirely different

-## Licensing

-This model is licensed under the Apache License.